Karpower threatens shutdown over $370 million debt

 The process has cut gas supply significantly from Nigeria through to Ghana, except for an average of about 90,000 million standard cubic feet per day (mmscf/d) of gas required to push the Pipeline Inspection Gauge from Nigeria to Aboadze which is being received by Volta River Authority plants at Shama.

-Although the government has procured some alternative fuel, it will take a couple of weeks for cleaning them up for use in the thermal plants.
+Although the government has procured some alternative fuel, it will take a couple of weeks to clean them up for use in the thermal plants.